gaurav0401/Django-Guide/README.md

 # Django-Project-Guide

-#### NOTE: It is a good practice to create  a projects in a virtual environment.
+#### NOTE: It is a good practice to create  a projects in a virtual environment and create requirements.txt file (contains all the packages required to run a project).
        Some most used commands
       * pip install virtualenv
       * pip virtualenv environment_name